Bell Inequality Violation and Relativity of Pre- and Postselection: Relativity of pre- and postselection

-In fact, the experiment can now be seen both as a modification of the delayed-choice entanglement swapping by Ma \emph{et al.}, and as a modification of the loophole-free Bell-EPR experiment by Hensen \emph{et al.}\ \cite{Hensen15}, where Vicky's measurement is part of the preparation procedure of Alice's and Bob's qubits \footnote{Note that in the Hensen \emph{et al.}\ experiment, the entanglement-swapping Bell measurement takes place at spacelike separation from the choice of settings at Alice's and Bob's locations, so as to rule out a causal mechanism inducing settings-source dependence.
-But Alice's and Bob's measurents, although begun at spacelike separation from the Bell measurement, are completed in its future light cone (\cite{Hensen15}, Figure 2).
-Thus, there are spacetime foliations -- or frames of reference, given the geometry of the experiment (\cite{Hensen15}, Figure 1) -- in which the EPR measurements are performed from beginning to end in the future of the Bell measurement, but no foliations in which the Bell measurement is performed in the future of the entire EPR measurements, and the violation of the Bell inequalities is unambiguously due to entanglement.}.
-In this version, the experiment becomes a (loophole-free) \emph{simultaneous test} of both the standard and the reverse Bell's theorem.
+Finally, the relativity of pre-and postselection suggests considering the case in which all three measurements are at spacelike separation from each other as indeed shown in \autoref{Figuur} (b)\footnote{Note that in the Ma \emph{et al.}\ experiment, Alice and Bob are already spacelike separated.
+The setup with all three parties at spacelike separation has previously been proposed in \citep{Cabello12} as a modified test of nonlocality, but not specifically in the context of postselection.}.
+By choosing an appropriate foliation, the same three measurements can be given any arbitrary time order.
+Thus in this scenario, not only does the choice of foliation affect whether Alice performs a measurement on an entangled qubit or not, it also affects with which other qubit it is entangled (\autoref{RelEnt}) \footnote{It is also possible to choose the foliation such that the creation of Alice's qubit occurs after Bob's measurement.
+The scenario in which these events are instead timelike separated was realized experimentally in \cite{Megidish13}.}.
+The experiment can now be seen both as a modification of the delayed-choice entanglement swapping by Ma \emph{et al.}, and as a modification of the loophole-free Bell-EPR experiment by Hensen \emph{et al.}\ \cite{Hensen15}, where Vicky's measurement is part of the preparation procedure of Alice's and Bob's qubits \footnote{Note that in the Hensen \emph{et al.}\ experiment, the entanglement-swapping Bell measurement takes place at spacelike separation from the choice of settings at Alice's and Bob's locations, so as to rule out a causal mechanism inducing settings-source dependence.
+But Alice's and Bob's measurements, although begun at spacelike separation from the Bell measurement, are completed in its future light cone (\cite{Hensen15}, Figure 2).
+Thus, there are spacetime foliations in which the EPR measurements are performed from beginning to end in the future of the Bell measurement, but no foliations in which the Bell measurement is performed in the future of the entire EPR measurements, and the violation of the Bell inequalities is unambiguously due to entanglement.}.
+In this version, the experiment becomes a (loophole-free) \emph{simultaneous test} of Bell inequality violations due to entanglement and to postselection.